FrancisArgnR/FreeIPA/README.md

 If this has not been sufficient, and more specific problems need to be solved, the steps outlined in: <br>
 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/linux_domain_identity_authentication_and_policy_guide/trouble-specific<br>

-## FreeIPA componets, services and ports
+## FreeIPA components, services and ports

 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/linux_domain_identity_authentication_and_policy_guide/ports <br>